red-hat-data-services/product-pages-generator/README.md

 - **Data Output**: Writes processed data in provided smartsheet.

 ## Installation
-To use this project, follow these steps:
+To use this project, follow these steps:(Assuming you are using linux OS, for other operating system follow OS level installation.)
+1. Install JDK 11 `sudo yum install java-11-openjdk-devel`
+2. Install Maven 3 `sudo yum install maven`
-1. Fork and Clone the repository: `git clone https://github.com/moulalis/smartsheet-automation.git`
+3. Fork and Clone the repository: `git clone git@github.com:red-hat-data-services/product-pages-generator.git`
+4. `cd product-pages-generator`
-2. Install dependencies: `mvn clean install`
+5. Install dependencies: `mvn clean install`
+6. To run Product page API you need to install python3: `sudo dnf install python3`

 ## Configuration
 Before running the project, ensure you have configured the following:
-- API key for SmartSheet API (details in `config.properties`).
+- You need to add API key/access token for SmartSheet API (details in `config.properties`).

 ## Usage
 To use this project, run the following commands:
-1. `cd smartsheet-automation`
+1. `cd product-pages-generator`
 2. `java -jar target/smartsheet-automation-0.0.1-SNAPSHOT.jar`

 ## Code Structure